Experience & Visual Design for Service Design Concept

-Social enterprise, meeting place, therapeutic garden, the Toronto Rehab Urban Farm Project (TRUF) brings local, sustainable food back to the hospital.
+The Toronto Rehab Urban Farm Project (TRUF), a social enterprise, a meeting place, and a therapeutic garden, brings sustainable food back to the hospital.

-My responsibilities included: assisting and documenting planning sessions, developing personas, creating patient journey maps and facilitating design workshop.
+My responsibilities included assisting and documenting planning sessions, developing personas, creating patient journey maps, and facilitating design workshops.

 18-month Research Project | My Time: 6 months | Team: 3 | My Role: Experience Design / Visual Design

-Methods and Deliverables: stakeholder planning sessions / personas / stakeholder map / journey maps / co-design workshop
+Methods and Deliverables: stakeholder planning sessions, personas, stakeholder maps, journey maps, co-design workshop

 Challenge

 TRUF is a greenhouse-based social enterprise urban farm and innovative patient rehabilitation facility.
-TRUF aimed to be financially self-sufficient while providing health benefits for patients including therapeutic recreation, occupational therapy, improved mental health, and increased food literacy.
+It aims to be financially self-sufficient while providing patients with health benefits, including therapeutic recreation, occupational therapy, improved mental health, and increased food literacy.

 Our team was trying to validate proof of concept and create excitement and interest in the program.

-How could the project deliver on their three key promises?
+How could the project deliver on its three key promises?

 • financially self-sufficient social enterprise urban farm